datalad/datalad-osf/docs/source/tutorial/osf-sibling.rst

 "instrumentation", "methods and measures", "procedure", "project", "software", "other") and specify it using the ``--category`` parameter.
 By default, the category "data" is used.

+File chunking
+"""""""""""""

+If used in the default mode (``annex``), ``datalad-osf`` circumvents OSF's 5GB file limit by uploading files in smaller chunks.
+Upon cloning the project, file chunks will be re-assembled to complete files.
+The chunking size is exposed via the ``--chunk`` parameter and defaults to ``50mb``.
+Other chunk sizes can be configured (e.g. to not reach the per day rate limit of the OSF with very large datasets, or to adjust the chunk size to your computers hardware (see `git-annex.branchable.com/chunking/ <https://git-annex.branchable.com/chunking/>`_ for more info)) by supplying a size configuration in the format ``<size>mb`` to the ``--chunk`` parameter.
+To disable chunking (for example if files are strictly smaller than 5GB), use ``--chunk 0``.

+Note that only the ``annex`` mode is capable of uploading files in chunks.

 .. rubric:: Footnotes